 Spanish Learning Objectives

-Student organizations include Alpha Mu Gamma, the foreign language honorary society, Foreign Language Club and the Association of International Students.
-Spanish graduates can choose from career opportunities such as public relations, teaching, business, social work, government service, scientific research, various technical occupations and legal and medical services.
-Many graduates also continue on to graduate study.
+Student organizations include Alpha Mu Gamma, the foreign language honorary society, Study Abroad Club, Hispanic Organization Latin America (HOLA) and the Association of International Students.
+Spanish degree graduates can choose from career opportunities such as public relations, teaching, business, social work, government service, scientific research, various technical occupations and legal and medical services.
+Many students also continue on to graduate study.

 - Students will achieve the level of proficiency necessary to enable them to function in an environment where Spanish is used exclusively.
 Students will demonstrate speaking, listening, reading, and writing in the Language at the ACTFL Advanced-Low Level